matteo-cagiada/AF2chi_localcolabfold/README.md

 ## 🧬	 Output of AF2χ

-AF2χ creates χ-angle distributions and then samples from these distributions to generate a structural ensemble.
+AF2χ generates χ-angle distributions and then samples from these distributions to generate a structural ensemble.

 Along with the localColabFold output, the standard output of AF2χ includes: